 Workers’ Compensation Fraud

-Provider Fraud involves medical and legal providers committing insurance fraud.
-The Insurance Fraud Division has a Medical and Legal Insurance Fraud Task Force, which investigates and prosecutes medical and legal providers committing insurance fraud.
-The unique nature of this task force – also a first of its kind – is that there are combined federal, state and county agencies working together as a cohesive unit.
+Our Workers’ Compensation Provider Fraud Unit prosecutes medical and legal providers committing insurance fraud.
+The Insurance Fraud Division’s Medical and Legal Insurance Fraud Task Force consists of federal, state and county agencies working together as a cohesive unit.

-The charges in the case are a result of Operation Backlash, an extensive, undercover joint effort between the District Attorney, US Attorney, FBI, and Department of Insurance.
-The investigation revealed a widespread kickback scheme including attorneys, doctors, and medical providers who referred patients for health services in exchange for money.
-The alleged conspiracy resulted in millions of dollars in fraudulent insurance claims.
-This case is pending.
+The charges are the result of an extensive undercover joint effort between the District Attorney, U.S. Attorney, FBI, and California Department of Insurance.
+The investigation revealed a widespread kickback scheme including involving attorneys, doctors, and medical providers, chiropractors and others who referred patients to each other in exchange for money.

 Auto Insurance Fraud/Urban Grant